-The focus sampling procedure first fits the explanation with an initial $S$ perturbations (where $S$ is a small number).
-We then iterate the following procedure until the desired explanation certainty level is reached.
-We draw a batch of $A$ candidate perturbations, compute their predictive variance with the Bayesian explanation, and induce a distribution over the perturbations by running softmax on the variances.
-We draw a batch of $B$ perturbations from this distribution and query the black box model for their labels.
-Finally, we refit the Bayesian explanation on all the labeled perturbations collected so far.
-We provide pseudocode for the uncertainty sampling procedure in appendix Algorithm~\ref{alg:uncertainty-sampling-local-explanations}. \hideh{ Our \samplingn procedure proceeds as follows.
+\hideh{ Our \samplingn procedure proceeds as follows.
 (1) We first randomly sample $S$ instances (perturbations) around the data point $x$ and fit a local linear model (explanation) on these instances (Lines 2-3).
 (2) We then iterate over batches of $A$ candidate perturbations, compute the predictive variance for each of these candidate perturbations, and draw a sample of $B < A$ perturbations to query the black box.
 (3) We then fit a local linear model (explanation) again over all the $B$ new instance along with the previously chosen instances. compute $\exp(z^T V_\phi z + 1)s^2/\sum_{z \in \mathcal{Q}} \exp(z^T V_\phi z + 1)s^2$ for each perturbation $z \in \mathcal{Q}$ thereby generating a distribution over all the points in $\mathcal{Q}$.
 Let us call this resulting distribution $\mathcal{Q}_\text{dist}$.
 (3) We then draw $B$ perturbations from $\mathcal{Q}_{dist}$ and query the black box model for labels of these $B$ instances.
 (4) Using the newly sampled $B$ instances as well as the $N$ initial perturbations and their corresponding black box labels, we fit a local linear model $\phi$.
 (5) If the resulting explanation satisfies the desired level of certainty, terminate early and return the local explanation, otherwise, repeat steps (1) - (5).